quantropi/qispace-sdk-code-samples/c++/demos/README.md

 2. Contact Quantropi to get the latest QiSpace MASQ SDK libraries.

-3. Create the `libmasq` folder containing MASQ libraries depending on the platform at the top of this repository.
-The `libmasq` should contain all the contents from `ds` and `kem` from QiSpace MASQ SDK.
+3. Create the `libmasq` folder at the top of this repository.

+4. Once the latest QiSpace MASQ SDK libraries has been obtained, `copy & paste` all the contents of `ds` and `kem` from QiSpace MASQ SDK according to the building platform.
 The `ds` and `kem` contain the needed Big Number libraries.

 ## **Core Functionalities**